Timi-G/amazon-Brands-Scraper/README.md

     - You can include 'start time'
     - All other arguments can be left empty
     - Save
+    - Check terminal celery worker was started to ensure celery task is received (a log message should show that scrape has started)
+    - If task hasn't started, select your saved periodic task and choose option "Run selected tasks" from "Actions" dropdown.
+Tap Go
+    - Scraping for created brands should have started.
+Confirm in terminal celery worker was started
   - Alternatively, start celery beat in terminal:
     - Open another terminal or Windows PowerShell ensuring venv activated
     - From the amazonProductListing root directory, run `celery -A amazonProductListing beat -l info` in the terminal

+  **Check code execution and frontend viewership section in this documentation for how to view the Django website**

-        *note that you can manually scrap products of a brand using django admin (see note at the end of this documentation)*
+    *Note that you can manually scrap products of a brand using django admin (see note at the end of this documentation)*

 ## Web scraping implementation
 - Firstly, the scraper visits `amazon.com` and gets the URL of products of the specific brands defined in the admin panel, taking pagination into consideration.